openmsr/are/results/criticality_approach.md

 ### materials

+all materiels definitions in OpenMC are consistent with material analysis and descriptions provided in the ORNL docs. see [initialize_materials.py](/scripts/initialize_materials.py)

 #### fuel

 the circulating fuel consisted of a NaF-ZrF<sub>4</sub> (50-50 mol%) carrier mixed with a Na<sub>2</sub>-UF<sub>6</sub> (66.7-33.3 mol%) concentrate enriched to 93.40%(see [ORNL-1845](https://github.com/openmsr/msr-archive/blob/master/docs/ORNL-1845.pdf)  Appendix B)